 It is much harder to overcome hardships when you have built up resentment against the person you love.
 Before letting the anger and dissatisfaction build up, choose couples therapy to build strong skills for a long-lasting relationship.
 Reach out to one of our couples therapists to learn more.

 Call us at 623-680-3486,text 623-688-5115, or email email@example.com.
 You can ask all the questions you have and see if couples therapy at Crossroads is the right fit for you.
 During this time you can also learn about the process and how we also use Emotionally Focused Couple’s Therapy (EFT).
 Our team of caring therapists would be happy to offer support.
-Our offices are conveniently located throughout the Valley of the Sun including Phoenix, Anthem, Biltmore, Paradise Valley, and Scottsdale.
+Our offices are conveniently located throughout the Valley of the Sun including Phoenix, Anthem, Online in AZ, and Scottsdale.
 You can learn more about couples therapy and start by following these simple steps: